ArnoTroch/SpaceInvaders/README.md

 This will generate a directory called `html`, which includes an `index.html` file.
 Open this file in a browser to get to the main page of the documentation.

+## Inspect code problems
+When running inspect code, it could happen that it gives a warning about one or more files, with the following message:

+`file is too complex to perform data-flow analysis`.

+I haven't found the reason for this, especially because it seems that it displays the warning "randomly", because it doesn't always occur.